Setup OpenCV and Android Studio with NDK support

 Configure CMAKE and NDK

-In order to get CMAKE properly detect OpenCV, we add the following configuration to CMakeLists.txt:
+To help CMake properly detect OpenCV, add the following configuration to your CMakeLists.txt:

 1. Add a new library: